 I’m a vegetarian.
 Can I join?

 Teammates with dietary requirements are welcome to apply for this expedition and should state their specific requirements when applying, Secret Compass may request further details.
-The food situation is outlined in the Practicalities tab and the local cooks are very used to catering for dietary requirements.
+The local cooks are very used to catering for dietary requirements.

 Can I arrive a day late?